Q. Who are you?

 Q. But my idea is different!

 A. Great.
 If it’s more than an idea, read my agent profile to see what I’m looking for.
-Send via snail mail, and not by email or blog comment or even carrier pigeon (being as it’s New York, you’re all too likely to lose your carrier pigeon when he/she meets the love of his/her life on one of the many statues of Abraham Lincoln our fair city boasts).
+Send via snail or e-mail, and not by blog comment or Facebook “friending” or even carrier pigeon.

 Q. Can you link to my blog?